 Take photos and videos of everything from the car accident scene.
 Many of these include:

-• Vehicle license plates and VIN number (if possible)
+- Vehicle license plates and VIN (if possible)

-• The surrounding area, which can include the weather if it’s raining, snow, ice, visibility (fog), sun glare, etc.
+- The surrounding area can include the weather, such as rain, snow, ice, visibility (fog), and sun glare.

 8 – Do Not Talk About the Accident